AndreusAxolotl/Age-of-Production/README.md

 - Advanced Assembling Machine: Assembler-er than ever!
 A faster assembling machine with 10% base productivity and low energy usage!
 (Unlocked after Productivity Module 3, Speed Module 3, Efficiency Module 3 and Automation 3.
 (Yikes!))

 # Aquilo:
-- Electromechanic Facility: This thing.
-It's huge.
-And it can make incredible stuff...
-50% base QUALITY on all armors, equipment, vehicles and bots!
-It can also... well if you got here you might as well read the next lines.
-(Unlocked after Quantum Processors.)
 - Hydraulic Plant: Ever thought producing Holmium Solution was too hard?
 Not anymore with a nice 50% prod over it.
 Same for all other fluid based recipes that aren't oil related or strictly cryogenic or electromagnetic!
 (Unlocked with Cryogenic Science.)
-- Mineral Synthesizer: No metals on Aquilo?
+- Synthesizer: No metals on Aquilo?
 Not anymore!
 This special machine, fusion of a chemical plant and furnace, can synthesize the metals from the Ammoniacal Sea, alongside coal, calcite and stone synthesis!
 20% prod and slightly faster than a chem plant!
-(Unlocked after Cryogenic Science and Air Scrubbing (For its synthesis recipes!))
+(Unlocked with Cryogenic Science)

 # Beyond:
 - Deep into interstellar space... shrouded in darkness... you may find new applications of those red fragments...
 (All unlocked after Promethium Science, Automation 4, Biolab and Electromechanics).